threefoldfoundation/info_threefold_pub/wiki_backup/grants/tffoundation/tffoundation.md

-# The ThreeFold Foundation
+# The ThreeFold Dubai

 ![](img/threefold_foundation.png)

-_The ThreeFold Foundation_ is there to promote and grow the TF Grid - an infrastructure empowering a new and democratized digital economy based on values of equality (of access), autonomy, and environmental sustainability.
+_The ThreeFold Dubai_ is there to promote and grow the TF Grid - an infrastructure empowering a new and democratized digital economy based on values of equality (of access), autonomy, and environmental sustainability.
 It is the foundation of the new internet.

 ### Purpose